fdilke/bewl/notes/for-sussex.md

 implies it has unique injective hulls.
 This result seems new.
 I wrote it up as a pure math paper on arXiv

-- I also cache products and exponents.
-For objects A and B, Bewl lazily computes A x B and B ^ A just once.
+- Bewl also caches products and exponents.
+For objects A and B, A x B and B ^ A are computed just once.

 - The word "object" is overloaded in computing, so in Bewl, there are "dots" and "arrows".